vuGitH/proj-offliner/readme.md

 are equivalent to **npm run e fromFile prefixTo** , where

-    arg2 = 'e' ;   - action parameter value that indicates that the action is evoking ( or extracting) js-files from object parsed from original json-file fromFile of previously downloaded appScript project's file (.json)
+    arg2 = 'e' ;   - action parameter value that indicates that the action is evoking ( or extracting) asp-files from object parsed from original json-file fromFile of previously downloaded appScript project's file (.json)